 Capital assets are carried at cost.
+Donated capital assets, donated works of art and similar items, and capital assets received in service concession arrangements are reported at acquisition value.
 Assets with a cost of \$5,000 or greater are capitalized.
-Donated capital assets are recorded at their estimated fair value at the date of donation.
 These assets are depreciated using the straight-line method over the following estimated useful lives:

 Asset Years

-Land Improvements 10
+Land Improvements 10 - 20

-Buildings 10 - 50
+Buildings 20 - 50

-Infrastructure 10 - 50
+Infrastructure 20 - 50

-Machinery and Equipment 3 - 50
+Machinery and Equipment 3 - 20